 Remind them that a fresh start is a good step and encourage them to go their own way.
 Let them know that you are there for them, as they request you to be.
 You probably already know your strengths in terms of how you empathize with other people, so lean into them.

 If you are known to be the funny friend who is always having a good time, continue to lift your friend up through humor.
-Or maybe you are known to be a great cook, in which case you can show your love through dropping off dinner or baking their favorite treats.
+Or maybe you are known to be a great cook, in which case you can show your love through food by making them their favorite meal or baking their favorite treats.